oplS17projects/Simple-Gomoku/README.md

 **Generate or process sound**

-We plans to add **sound effect** in GUI part.
-For instance, sound when placing a stone or when a player wins the game.
+We plan to add **sound effect** in GUI part.
+For instance, the program will generate sound when placing a stone on the board or when a player wins the game.

 ### Data Sets or other Source Materials

-Currently, we don't have plan on using data sets or source materials.
+Currently, we don't have any plan on using data sets or source materials.
-We might refer to resources on algorithms when we implement our PvE mod.
-If we do later on, we will update the references.
+We might refer to resources on algorithms when we implement our PvE mode.
+If we do this later on, we will update the references.

 ### Deliverable and Demonstration

 We will have a 2-D Gomoku game by the end of this project.
-The demo would show that users can play the game in two modes.
+The demo will show that users can play the game in two modes.

 Our program will be interactive.
-Player can set pieces on the board, depending on the gaming mode, it could be two players interact with each other or one player interacts with an AI.
+Player can set stones on the board, depending on the gaming mode, it could be two players interact with each other or one player interacts with an AI.

 ### Evaluation of Results

-The game should be able to allow correct interactions (placing pieces by clicking on the board), precisely evaluates win or lose and gives correct prompts.
+The game should be able to allow correct interactions (placing stones by clicking on the board), precisely evaluate win or lose and give correct prompts.

 **PvP mode**

 Two users can play the game and blocking/winning algorithms works.
+Two playesr will be able to place stones in turn.

 **PvE mode**

+We plan to implement a non-trivial algorithm that is able to choose better positions to place stones.
 The boot can draw the stones in a smart way and can win at a ok percentage.

 ## Architecture Diagram